The Great Fluoride Debate

 RFK Jr. wants to remove fluoride from America's tap water.
 The CDC and ADA say fluoride is safe and effective.
 Who is right?

-Proponents of removing fluoride from drinking water argue that the evidence of harm is compelling.
-They claim fluoride impacts cognitive development, disrupts the endocrine system, and causes harmful bone abnormalities, even at levels considered “safe” by the EPA and WHO.
+Those in favor argue that the evidence of harm is compelling: fluoride impacts cognitive development, disrupts the endocrine system, and causes harmful bone abnormalities, and it does all this at levels considered “safe” by the EPA and WHO.

 Who's right?
 Let's take a look.